guillefidelio/extensionsupasept25/responder.md

 # Chrome Extension AI Responder Implementation Guide

 ## Overview
 This document provides precise instructions for implementing the "Respond with AI" functionality in your Chrome extension.
-The extension will integrate with the ReviewRepl.ai backend API to generate AI-powered responses to reviews.
+The extension will integrate with the BoltReply.io backend API to generate AI-powered responses to reviews.

 ## Base URL Configuration
 ```javascript